lillypad/fkks/README.md

 - Code for decoding the strings for the stage 2 loader are in the `src` directory
 - Slides are located in `docs/index.pdf`

-# KPot v2.0 Decryptor
+# KPot v2.0 Crypt/Decrypt

-By turning KPot v2.0 against itself with pseudo emulation techniques, I was able to decrypt all of its strings.
+By turning KPot v2.0 against itself with pseudo emulation techniques, I was able to decrypt all of its strings and its C2 exfiltration data.

 :notebook: Yes, there are two string decryption functions, they are however redundant. :laughing:

+__Building and Using the Crypt/Decrypt Tool:__
 ```bash
 malware@work ~$ cd src/kp2dc/
 malware@work ~$ make